 The Schwalbe Marathon is probably the most popular touring bike tire of the last ten years.
 Almost all bicycle shops fit the Marathon as the standard replacement tire when the time comes to fit new tires.
 With the rise of the E-Bike, the need for high-quality, low rolling resistance tires has become even more important.
 The bigger sizes of the Marathon (37-622+ ) come with the E-Bike Ready 25 and 50 ratings which means they can withstand the higher loads and higher speeds of e-bikes.

 For this review, I've tested the original Schwalbe Marathon 622x37 (35C) with the 3 mm thick GreenGuard anti-puncture layer.
 The idea behind this thick, but soft layer is that objects that penetrate the tire do not reach the inner tube.
 The thick anti-puncture layer should work brilliantly to prevent flats from small objects like glass or small pieces of steel.
 When you happen to ride over a long nail or screw, you're out of luck.
 There is also a Schwalbe Marathon Plus (read review) which has an even thicker anti-puncture layer of 5 mm.

 The Schwalbe Marathon has been on my list for a long time.
 With this test also comes an entirely new Tour/E-Bike section.
-There is also a new kind of puncture score called 'Puncture Factor'.
-Because of the large differences in the construction of the tires in the Tour/E-Bike class, I've found the normal puncture resistance test -which is based on the force required to puncture the tire, to be insufficient.
-Puncture Factor is simply the force required to puncture the tire, multiplied with the total thickness of the tire.
-This should provide a more realistic puncture resistance score.
+There is also a new kind of puncture score called 'Puncture Factor.'
+Because of the significant differences in the construction of the tires in the Tour/E-Bike class, I've found the standard puncture resistance test -which is based on the force required to puncture the tire, to be insufficient.
+Puncture Factor is simply the force needed to puncture the tire, multiplied by the total thickness of the tire.
+Puncture Factor should provide a more realistic puncture resistance score.